-Obesity goes hand-in-hand with a host of chronic ailments, which are called comorbidities by doctors.
+For a healthy lifestyle, you can prefer a quick treatment of weight loss surgery because obesity goes hand-in-hand with a host of chronic ailments called comorbidities by doctors.
 Examples of obesity comorbidities include type 2 diabetes, hypertension (high blood pressure), sleep apnea, and heart disease, among others.
+In a similar manner, weight loss surgery is quite helpful to reduce joint pain.

 Comorbidity to obesity that isn’t often talked about is knee osteoarthritis.
 Imagine every move you make causing severe knee pain.
 That’s what it’s like to live with knee osteoarthritis (or simply knee arthritis).
 The condition can not only make everyday tasks seem unbearable, but it can also limit your health.
 Knee osteoarthritis is the leading cause of disability in older adults and, along with obesity, is closely associated with early death.

 Obesity contributes to knee osteoarthritis – and the pain it causes – by putting immense pressure on the internal structures of the knee.
-Being only ten pounds overweight, for example, can put an extra 15 to 50 pounds of pressure on the knee joints.
+For example, being only ten pounds overweight can put an extra 15 to 50 pounds of pressure on the knee joints.
 Over time, that pressure can lead to severe pain.
-While primary doctors may be quick to prescribe medications to treat the pain associated with knee arthritis, it’s far better to treat the source.
+While primary doctors may quickly prescribe medications to treat the pain associated with knee arthritis, it’s far better to treat the source.
 That is, to lose weight through any means possible.

 Treatment for Knee Pain

-Doctors will often recommend nonsurgical obesity treatments initially to encourage patients to lose weight, which could help to alleviate knee pain.
-The problem is that obesity isn’t a choice, it’s a disease, and one that isn’t so easy to treat.
+Doctors will often recommend nonsurgical obesity treatments to encourage patients to lose weight, which could help alleviate knee pain.
+The problem is that obesity isn’t a choice; it’s a disease that isn’t so easy to treat.

-Regular diet and exercise alone, which comprise most nonsurgical weight loss techniques, simply do not work for some obese individuals.
+Regular diet and exercise comprise most nonsurgical weight loss techniques and do not work for some obese individuals.
 A slowed metabolism and other factors like stress-eating make it extremely difficult for the obese to make any significant weight loss progress.
 Some pounds may come off, but they usually flood right back.
-This in turn can lead to depression and anxiety, making it even harder to fight the condition of obesity.
+This, in turn, can lead to depression and anxiety, making it even harder to fight obesity.

 Weight loss surgery can help obese men and women lose weight permanently.
-By dropping the excess pounds, and relieving the pressure on your knees, you could also feel less pain.
+You could also feel less pain by dropping the excess pounds and relieving the pressure on er and satiety hormones your knees.
 Here is all you need to know about weight loss surgery, its effects on obesity, and how surgery can help treat the painful condition known simply as knee arthritis.

 How Does Obesity Cause Knee Osteoarthritis?

 When you become overweight, the excess pounds begin to weigh heavily on your knees, no pun intended.
-Over time, you can begin to experience arthritic symptoms like severe pain and limited mobility.
+Over time, you can experience arthritic symptoms like severe pain and limited mobility.

 The pain can make life unbearable.
-Standing from a seated position, carrying heavy objects, and doing everyday activities like climbing stairs can cause the pain to flare.
-This can lead to you remaining seated for long periods of time, which is detrimental to your health.
+Standing seated, carrying heavy objects, and doing everyday activities like climbing stairs can cause the pain to flare.
+This can lead to you remaining seated for long periods, which is detrimental to your health.

-Obesity contributes to osteoarthritis, which can also exist in your back, hips, neck, and hands, by causing the wear of cartilage that exists within your knee joints.
+Obesity contributes to osteoarthritis, which can also exist in your back, hips, neck, and hands, by causing cartilage wear within your knee joints.
 The immense pressure on your knees causes this cartilage to diminish over time.
-With less cartilage, your bones may rub together, leading to bone spurs and eventually pain.
+With less cartilage, your bones may rub together, leading to bone spurs and, eventually, pain.

 How Does Bariatric Surgery Help You Lose Weight?